metal-toolbox/iam-runtime/spec.md

 ```

 `GetAccessToken` is an OPTIONAL operation which requests a new access token from the runtime.
-If the token provided in the request is invalid, runtime implementations MUST respond with gRPC status 3 (INVALID_ARGUMENT).
-If the runtime implementation produces an error which is NOT related to token validity, runtime implementations MUST respond with gRPC status 13 (INTERNAL).
+If the runtime implementation produces an error, runtime implementations MUST respond with gRPC status 13 (INTERNAL).